Ashu999/ashu999/README.md

 - How to reach me: I'm on Discord (@chill_cheese)

 ### Intersed in
-- solving problems and learning deeply
+- solving problems and in-depth learning
 - system design, distributed computing

 ### Worked on